Procaseycash/larang-paginator/README.md

 # LarangPaginator

 This is a Laravel Angular Paginator for tables.
-For other backend languaage to use this library.
+For other backend language to use this library.
 Please make sure your success response conforms with this response:

     {